absmach/supermq-docs/docs/api.md

 ### Get Things

-You can get all things in the database by querying this endpoint.
+You can get all things in the database by querying `/things` endpoint.

 ```bash
 curl -sSiX GET http://localhost/things -H "Authorization: Bearer <user_token>"